Durbar Hall Ground: History

-Almost half of the ground was used for the construction of residential quarters for District collector and for official residences of Judges of High court of Kerala.
+Almost half of the ground was used for the construction of residential quarters for District collector and for official residences of Judges of Kerala High Court.
 The present day ground is just half of the original size after these encroachments including for widening Durbar Hall Road and creating Parking space for Rama varma Club.
 The ground also lost its aestheticism due to renovation by demolishing old band house and new un aesthetic construction including creating parking space inside the ground.

 Old timers still remember some of the football matches played at this venue like the ones between the local Town Club and the British army men.
 For a long time this was the main venue for cricket matches too.
 The small band shed at the North East end of the ground served as a pavilion and the dwarf walls around the ground were packed with supporters of the sides.
 Widening of the road near the Rama Varma Club reduced the size of the ground considerably, forcing the organisers to seek a new venue for these very popular fixtures.
 This ground was home to the Swantons Cricket Club for long till the recent renovation of the place forced them to seek a new home.

 For a long while this ground remained neglected and served as a dump yard of sorts.
 The ground, now owned by the Revenue Department, was spruced up giving it a lush green look, new sparkling walkways and everything to serve as a leisure spot.
 With an investment of Rs.
 49.94 lakhs, the District Tourist Promotion Council undertook the restoration and beautification work.

 An open-air auditorium, the band stand, light towers to ensure proper lighting, pay and park facilities have all gone to give this ground a facelift.